bediger4000/probability-club/README.md

 Image generated with [gnuplot](http://gnuplot.info/) and a [script](mkdist).
 The longest games are above 500 rolls.
 Poor Alice, that's high dues for a school club.

+Also note that for up to about 50 rolls,
+Alice would pay less if she played the 5:5 game, rather than the 5:6 game, which is contrary to the mean and median indicators calculated above.
+Given that the median number of rolls is 25 or 29, maybe Alice should choose the 5:5 game over the 5:6 game.

 I wrote a [program](combo2.go) to iterate through all possible combinations of N rolls of a D6.